openfoodfacts/openfoodfacts-auth/tests/README.md

 # Screenshot Tests

 The `screenshots.spec.ts` module captures full screen shots to check for UI changes between builds, e.g. after Keycloak upgrades.
-To re-create a snapshot simply delete the `png` file and re-run the test.

-Note that you need to disable the `Show browser` option if running these tests interactively in VSCode as it will render the images differently.
+Screen shots are very sensitive to the environment, and so the master copies are generated from the GitHub Actions.
+This can be done by logging an `/update-screenshots` comment on your PR.
+You may see some differences from these when you run tests locally, depending on your environment.